customer-dynamics/c3-amazon-connect/docs/GETTING-STARTED.md

 ![Screenshot of the Amazon Connect agent workspace interface.
 The quick connects dropdown in the bottom left is expanded showing a quick connect called "Payment IVR"](./images/agent-workspace-quick-connects.png 'Amazon Connect Quick Connects')

-#### Setting Up Your Flows

-Once the stack has been deployed, you will need to configure your Amazon Connect flows to utilize the resources that have been deployed.
-The following steps will guide you through the process of setting up your flows
+#### Configure Additional Features

+##### Self-Service Payment IVR

+If you have enabled the self-service payment IVR feature, you will need to configure the necessary resources to support this feature.
+Please reference the [self-service payment IVR](./features/SELF_SERVICE_PAYMENT_IVR.md) documentation for more information.

+##### Subject Lookup

+If you have enabled the subject lookup feature, you will need to configure the necessary resources to support this feature.
+Please reference the [subject lookup](./features/SUBJECT_LOOKUP.md) documentation for more information.